christian-mall/tangible-interaction-with-busts-and-statues/README.md

 * The first one being again to make the plaster layer thinner.
 * Another way to make the sensors better discernible from one another is to place them as far apart from each other as possible.
 * And it also helps if the sensors aren’t too tiny.
-Making them a little big bigger can already make a huge difference.
+Making them a little bit bigger can already make a huge difference.
 Coin-shaped sensors with a diameter of about 2.5 cm worked quite well.
 * Another thing that got tested is whether it makes a difference if the sensor is touched on the non-glue side or on the glue side.
 The result was that it is better to touch it on the non-glue side because the glue apparently hinders the capacitive signal a bit but when put behind plaster the opposite is true.
 It is better if the foil gets properly glued onto the plaster so the direct contact is more important.
 * Another finding was that the resistors that are used make a huge difference on the quality of the readings.
 Too small and the signal spikes can’t be seen, too big and the whole system gets overly reactive.
 Then, even if someone gets near cables there are already huge signal spikes.
 A value that worked quite well for this particular scenario was 2 MΩ.
 There occur some signal spikes when the hand gets near the cables but this isn't too much of an issue because the signal spikes are larger when the actual sensors get touched and the cables also get placed behind the bust (this will get described more detailed later on).

 The next tests were to try to embed the copper foils into the plaster.
-This approach is much more difficult because the plaster now is not only on top of the foils but also behind which further amplifies the problem of the capacitive signal inadvertently spreading through the plaster.
+This approach is much more difficult because the plaster now is not only on top of the foils but also behind which further amplifies the problem of the capacitive signal inadvertently spreading throughout the plaster.
 To improve the signal-to-noise ratio an experiment was conducted where two prototypes got compared.

-One simply had three capacitive sensors embedded into the plaster and the other one had the three capacitive sensors surrounded by another copper foil (with a thin gap in between).
+* One simply had three capacitive sensors embedded into the plaster.
+* The other one had the three capacitive sensors surrounded by another copper foil (with a thin gap in between).
 This copper foil got connected to a ground pin on the Arduino.
 This approach can be seen in the following figure.

 <img src="https://user-images.githubusercontent.com/44895720/90509112-1b9f8700-e159-11ea-8a54-fb98fcc824ea.jpeg" width="600">